 “The course was very informative and the final exam helped reinforce the main concepts of the class.
 This course is a pretty good introduction to six sigma and lean methodology.
 Six sigma contains ideas that help reduce variability in processes while lean methodology is useful in reducing waste.
 Combining these two concepts can help make all processes very efficient.

 This course was extremely worthwhile.
 As I did spend significant amounts of time on the final exam, I gained a lot through this course.
 I would recommend that people try to finish up the videos in the first two weeks and use the final two weeks to do the final exam.
 This is also recommended by the instructors.
 Additionally, I think it is useful for fellow participants to get together to watch the video and answer each questions/doubts if any.
 Also, I would definitely recommend that the participants contact the instructors and ask them any pertinent questions (I found the instructor staff to be very helpful).

 Being an analytical chemist I find that most industrial positions require at least a basic understanding of six sigma concepts and hence I think this course will be of great use to me in the future.
 Please fell to quote me.
 Also if future BESTies have any questions regarding this course, I would be glad to talk with them.
-I can be reached at email@example.com“- S. Chandrasekaran Chemistry and Chemical Biology
+I can be reached at firstname.lastname@example.org“- S. Chandrasekaran PhD’17 Chemistry and Chemical Biology

 From the time period Sept.
 2013- Jun.
 2019 the Cornell BEST Program.was supported by an NIH grant It is now a university-wide initiative, “Careers Beyond Academia”, encompassing all disciplines housed in the Graduate School.